Maximize Your Ad Spend: Google’s New Total Campaign Budgets

 FAQs

-Which campaigns support the total campaign budgets feature?
+Which campaign types now support total campaign budgets?

-What real-world impact is cited in the article?
+What real-world result is mentioned in the post?

-Escentual.com, a UK beauty retailer, used this feature during promotions.
-They saw a 16% increase in website traffic while staying within budget and ROAS.
+The post cites UK beauty retailer Escentual.com as an example.
+During promotions, it saw a 16% increase in website traffic while staying within budget and without negatively affecting ROAS.

 Comments